Nipples and areola

-Nipple reconstruction is a short and simple procedure that creates a small flap of breast skin into the shape of a nipple.
-This surgery is usually done after the reconstructed breast has settled into position, about three or four months after revision surgery.
+Nipple reconstruction is a short and simple procedure that creates a small of breast skin into the shape of a nipple.
+This surgery is usually done after the reconstructed breast has settled into position, about three or four months after surgery.

 Other people may choose to skip this reconstructive step, because reconstructed nipples have no sensation and do not react to cold or touch as natural nipples do.
 For women who decide to skip this step, some may choose 3-D nipple tattooing (see below) or temporary adhesive nipples.